gomar/samekeys/README.md

 # Keysmith

-Stop re-learning shortcuts every time you switch between Figma and Keynote.
+Learn your shortcuts once.
+Use them everywhere.

-One script.
-Same shortcuts across Figma, Keynote, PowerPoint, Numbers, and Pages.
-Run once on a new Mac — muscle memory stays intact.
+One script gives you the same keyboard shortcuts across Figma, Keynote, PowerPoint, Numbers and Pages.
+Run it on a new Mac — you're done.

-## Install
+## Get started

 ```bash
 ./apply.sh
 ```

 Restart your apps.
-Done.

-To start fresh:
+That's it.

+Want a clean slate?
+This removes all custom shortcuts for the supported apps, then re-applies Keysmith's.

 ```bash
 ./apply.sh --clean
 ```

-> `--clean` removes **all** custom keyboard shortcuts for the supported apps, not just the ones set by Keysmith.
-Only use it if you haven't customised shortcuts yourself, or if you're okay resetting them.

 ## Shortcuts